Apple TV 2015 rumour round-up: What’s Apple planning for its next set-top box release?

 In addition to playing movies, music, podcasts, and television shows through iTunes and third-party channels, Apple TV supports AirPlay, allowing iOS devices and computers running iTunes to send streaming music to the television, as well as several features that are built into iOS 8 and OS X Yosemite, such as Family Sharing and iCloud Photo Support.

-Here's every rumour about the new Apple TV (so far):
+And here's all the rumour about the new Apple TV:

 9to5Mac also said a new remote is coming.
 It claimed in March 2015 that Apple has finished working on a slimmer Apple TV, and that the new set-top box will come with a "more capable and tactile remote control" as well as a "redesigned operating system bundled with an App Store".